AndreaAmico/AndreaAmico.github.io/_posts/2022/2022-10-04-ODE-quarter-car-model.md

 ## Code
-First we need to import the following libraries.
-Gaussian filter and interpolation will be used to generate a random road profile.
+To solve the equation using python we first need to import the following libraries.
+Note that the gaussian filter and interpolation are necessary only within this example and will be used to generate a random road profile.
 ```python
 from scipy.integrate import solve_ivp
 import numpy as np